 Beacon of Unrest

-Put target artifact or creature card in a graveyard onto the battlefield under your control.
+Put target artifact or creature card from any graveyard onto the battlefield under your control.
 Shuffle Beacon of Unrest into its owner's library.

 Printings View all